Dr-Bundolo/melnor-raincloud-revival-/README.md

 **Both fixes have been running in production for several days** across manual, direct API, and fully scheduled/unattended runs, with the RF link holding for many consecutive hours where it previously failed within 1-2.

+## The actual code

+- [`web-js-timestamp-fix.js`](web-js-timestamp-fix.js) — the one-line fix for the RF pairing drop, with notes on the related cleanup needed elsewhere in the file
+- [`blynk-bridge-fixes.py`](blynk-bridge-fixes.py) — a full bridge script incorporating the keepalive timing fix, an early-shutoff watchdog, and Blynk push notifications for failures

+Replace the placeholder values at the top of the Python file (`YOUR_BLYNK_AUTH_TOKEN`, your pump controller's IP) with your own before running it.

 ## Credit

 This builds entirely on the reverse-engineering work of jpjodoin and FreshXOpenSource — without their projects, none of this would be possible.
 This guide just documents some additional issues found running one of these setups long-term, unattended, at a remote property.